adambard/learnxinyminutes-docs/ansible.html.markdown

 ##### Playbook
-Execution plan written in a form of script file(s) is called `playbook`.--
+Execution plan written in a form of script file(s) is called `playbook`.
 Playbook consist of multiple elements
 * a list (or group) of hosts that 'the play' is executed against
 * `task(s)` or `role(s)` that are going to be executed
-* multiple optional settings (like default variables, and way more) Playbook script language is YAML--
+* multiple optional settings (like default variables, and way more) Playbook script language is YAML

 You can think that playbook is very advanced CLI script that you are executing.